danielbanar/openipc-firmware-patches/README.md

 >#### Configuration Notes
 >
 >
->You will need to replace the following placeholders with your actual values in `general/overlay/root/wireguard` after applying the patch
+>You will need to replace the following placeholders with your actual values in `general/overlay/root/wireguard`
 >
 >- `PrivateKey`
 >- `PresharedKey`